ryoy531/Asm2sv/README.md

 ```
 $ bash cmd_asm2sv_list_for_batch_exec.sh
 ```
-<sup>[Note] In case of large genome like 1 Gb, one command will take ~48 hours.
+<sup>*In case of large genome like 1 Gb, one command will take ~48 hours.
 Please use high-performance PC or PC cluster.</sup>
 ####

 In `list_for_batch_exec.csv`, each column should include the information like below.